Weak Liouville quantum gravity metrics with matter central charge $\mathbf{c} \in (-\infty, 25)$: Subsequential limits of LFPP are weak LQG metrics

+converges to the joint law of $h$ and some collection of random variables $\rng{D}_h(O,O')$ and $\rng{D}_h(\text{around $A$})$.
+(The convergence of the fields $h \rta h$ is in the distributional topology.)
+By Lemmas~\ref{cor-axiom-2-check} and~\ref{lem-prob}, this convergence occurs in probability, and therefore a.s.\ along a further subsequence.

+Finally, the second assertion is a restatement of~\cite[Lemma 5.3]{dg-supercritical-lfpp}.\footnote{\changes{More precisely, that lemma asserts that the limit of the random variables $\rng{D}_h(O_n,O_n')$ exists a.s.\ and defines $D_n(z,w)$ as its limit.
+The authors in~\cite{dg-supercritical-lfpp} then show that the limiting function $D_h$ is a metric, is lower semicontinuous, and satisfies the convergence statement~\eqref{eqn-limit-law}.}} \end{proof}

-By~\cite[Equation 5.1]{dg-supercritical-lfpp}, for every sequence of $\ep$-values tending to zero, we can choose a subsequence $\ep_n \rta 0$ along with we have the following joint convergence in law as $n \rta \infty$: \eqb \frk a_{\ep_n}^{-1} D_h^{\ep_n}(O_1,O_2) \rta \rng{D}_h(O_1,O_2) \qquad \text{for all rational circles $O_1,O_2$} \eqe for some random variables $\rng{D}_h(O_1,O_2)$.
-(Note that $\rng{D}_h$ is \emph{not} defined as a metric.)
-By the Skorohod representation theorem, we may couple the random variables in~\eqref{eqn-joint-conv} so that the convergence occurs almost surely.
-Thus, to prove the lemma, it suffices to show that in this coupling, a.s. \eqb D_h(O,O') = \rng{D}_h(O,O') \qquad \text{for all pairs of rational circles $O, O'$} \eqe The inequality $D_h(O,O') \leq \rng{D}_h(O,O') $ follows directly from the definition of the lower semicontinuous topology.
+\begin{proof}[Proof of Lemma~\ref{lem-as-circles}] By Proposition~\ref{prop-weyl-scaling}, it suffices to consider the case in which $h$ is a whole-plane GFF.
+Let $\{\ep_n\}$ and the random variables $D_h^{\ep_n}(O,O')$ and $D_h^{\ep_n}(\text{around $A$})$ be defined as in Lemma~\ref{lem-as-circles-prelim}.
+By Lemma~\ref{lem-as-circles-prelim}, it suffices to show that a.s.\ \eqb D_h(O,O') = \rng{D}_h(O,O') \qquad \text{for all pairs of rational circles $O, O'$} \eqe The inequality $D_h(O,O') \leq \rng{D}_h(O,O') $ follows directly from the definition of the lower semicontinuous topology.
 For the converse inequality, let $z \in O$ and $w \in O'$ be such that $D_h(z,w) = D_h(O,O')$.
-By definition of the lower semicontinuous topology, we can choose sequence of points $z_n \rta z$ and $w_n \rta w$ with $D_h(z,w) = \lim_{n \rta \infty} a_{\ep_n}^{-1} D_h^{\ep_n}(z_n,w_n)$.
-By~\cite[Lemma 5.12]{dg-supercritical-lfpp}, we can choose a deterministic constant $C>0$ and nested sequences $O_z^n \ni z_n$ and $O_w^n \ni w_n$ of rational circles with positive radii that shrink to $z$ and $w$, respectively, such that the following is true.
+We now apply~\cite[Lemma 5.12]{dg-supercritical-lfpp}, which asserts that there exist nested sequences $O_z^n$ and $O_w^n$ of rational circles with positive radii that shrink to $z$ and $w$, respectively, such that the following is true.
 Let $\hat{O}_z^n$ denote the rational circle with the same center as $O_z^n$ and twice the radius, and let $A_z^n$ denote the annulus bounded by $O_z^n$ and $\hat{O}_z^n$.
 We define $\hat{O}_w^n$ and $A_w^n$ analogously.
 Then a.s.